mies/wercker-perceptor/views/flask.md

 ### Table of Contents
 * Prerequisites
+* Set up virtualenv
+* Declare dependencies through `requirements.txt`
 * Add project to Wercker
-* Declare dependencies through `requirements.txt`
 * Write the API
 * Create a test folder and add a unit test
+* Create a Procfile and Heroku deploy target
 * Push your changes to Github
-* Create a Procfile and Heroku deploy target
 * Deploy to Heroku

 ## Prerequisites